AkikanK/Lab-Project/README.md

 As Rock-Paper-Scissors is still based on making (educated) guesses, and humans can be unpredictable, the algorithm may play terribly in one game, and then be unbeatable in another.
 The algorithm does not measure your level of ability within the game, but is simply programmed to make educated guesses.
 From personal experience, I would recommend to play at least a few games of 50 rounds to develop a full view of the accuracy of the algorithm.
+After week 5, the game now has a more intuitive and user friendly UI.
+Enjoy! :)